Thiaroye massacre: Aftermath

 On 4 December 1944, a circulaire from the war ministry falsely claimed all of the liberated prisoners had already received their full pay before the events at Thiaroye had occurred.

 The army captain Castel reported that upon arriving in Morocco in January 1945 with a contingent of Senegalese troops, he informed them of the fate of their "predecessors" under the "disciplinary measures" enforced at Thiaroye.
 Castel boasted that acts of indiscipline among his soldiers quickly vanished after this warning and that they "became sheep" for the rest of the expedition.

 In 1945, 34 of the mutineers, who were thought to be the instigators of the insurrection, were tried and given sentences ranging from one to ten years of prison.
 They were later pardoned as French President Vincent Auriol visited Senegal in March 1947, but they were not exonerated, and the widows of the fallen mutineers of 1944 were never awarded the veteran pensions usually granted to widows of fallen soldiers.

 After the war ended, the French argued that the tirailleurs were particularly prone to revolt.
 The French have based this claim on the notion that German soldiers, in an attempt to undermine the loyalty of France's colonial subjects in Africa, had given the tirailleurs favoured treatment as prisoners of war.
 The ostensibly-superior treatment of tirailleurs in prisoner-of-war camps was not, however, based in fact.

-The Thiaroye massacre is not taught in schools in France, and a Senegalese film about the massacre released in 1988, Camp de Thiaroye, was banned in both France and censored in Senegal.
+The Thiaroye massacre is not taught in schools in France, and a Senegalese film about the massacre released in 1988, Camp de Thiaroye, was both banned in France and censored in Senegal.
 A new generation of French leadership wants to confront the past and even planned to build an exhibition about the incident, which would travel to former French colonies in Western Africa in 2013.
 While the incident is merely mentioned, there is a military cemetery in Senegal that is unkempt and receives no visitors.
 The cemetery holds the unmarked mass graves of the fallen Senegalese soldiers.
 The Senegalese Army prevents any film or photography of the cemetery, and many locals consider the cemetery to be haunted by the fallen Senegalese soldiers still awaiting the vengeance of their honor.
 On July 18, 2024, six of the victims were declared “dead for France” by the French National Office of Combatants and War Victims.

 In 2014, French President François Hollande acknowledged the incident as a "bloody repression".
 In 2024, president Emmanuel Macron called the event a "massacre" in a letter to Senegalese president Bassirou Diomaye Faye.

 On June 24, 2025, Biram Senghor launched a legal complaint against France and unidentified persons for "concealment of a corpse".
 Biram is the son of rifleman M'Bap Senghor, who was shot by the French colonial army on December 1, 1944, for having requested payment of his salary.
 Biram's lawsuit argues that France deliberately withheld key historical records and the locations of mass graves.